Home / Compare Energy / Guide to renewable energ…

 Most wind generators are found in clusters where reliable winds mean they’re working most of the time.
 As with solar energy, wind power can be somewhat sporadic in supply.
 As such, storage and alternative energy options are essential to make them a more efficient source of green energy.

-Water wheels, like windmills, are an old form of renewable energy that are often used to run machinery directly.
+Water wheels, like windmills, are an old form of renewable electricity that are often used to run machinery directly.
 Modern hydropower uses the energy of moving water to turn turbines that produce electricity.

-The most famous Australian hydroelectricity scheme is the Snowy Mountains complex, built in the 1950s in New South Wales (NSW).
+In Australia, hydroelectricity supplies around five to seven per cent of the country’s electricity.4 The most famous Australian hydroelectricity scheme is the Snowy Mountains complex in New South Wales (NSW).

-Hydroelectricity is also widely used in Tasmania (TAS), where most of the electricity supply comes from power stations (also known as power plants) harnessing hydropower.
-The main drawback of hydroelectric electricity generation is the large volumes of water required for continuous operation.
+Hydroelectricity is also widely used in Tasmania, where most of the energy supply comes from power stations (also known as power plants) harnessing hydropower.
+The main drawback of electricity generation using hydropower is the large volumes of water required for continuous operation.

 Prolonged drought can reduce water supplies below critical levels, so in these and other circumstances, electricity generation may be stopped to preserve a supply for drinking water and other purposes.

-Biomass comprises of different agricultural by-products that are then burned or broken down into liquid fuel.
+Biomass is another natural resource that comprises of different agricultural by-products that are then burned or broken down into liquid fuel (also known as biofuel).
 This process can include burning solid fuels (such as wood) or extracting waste products from sewerage (such as methane gas).
-When bioenergy is burned, it creates steam that powers turbines, creating electricity.
+When biofuel is burned, it creates steam that powers turbines, creating electricity.

-Methane is a potent greenhouse gas with over 20 times the heat-capturing capacity of carbon dioxide.
-Burning methane as a fuel does release some greenhouse gas in the form of carbon dioxide.
+Methane is a potent greenhouse gas and burning it as a fuel does release some greenhouse gas in the form of carbon dioxide.
 However, this process also reduces the overall effect of unburned methane, which also gives off carbon dioxide.

 There are some useful by-products that can be made with harvested biomass, such as concrete and bitumen for roads and buildings.